 Dubai has introduced a new set of economic support measures aimed at strengthening business continuity, improving liquidity, and supporting sustainable growth across key sectors.
-These dubai investment initiatives reflect ongoing efforts by the Dubai government to support companies operating in the emirate and create a more resilient business environment across the city.
-The initiative has been widely covered by regional media, confirming that the measures form part of Dubai’s broader strategy to maintain its position as a leading global business hub and support Dubai’s economy.
+These measures were announced by the Dubai Department of Economy and Tourism.
+The initiative has been widely covered by regional media, including Gulf News, Arabian Business, and Khaleej Times, confirming that the measures form part of Dubai’s broader strategy to maintain its position as a leading global business hub.

 Overview of the Measures

-Effective from 1 April 2026, Dubai has implemented a three month temporary deferment on a range of government fees applicable to businesses operating within the emirate.
-Importantly, this is a deferred structure rather than a waiver, meaning companies are not exempt from payment but are allowed to postpone certain obligations through structured fee deferrals.
-According to the official communication issued by the Dubai Department of Economy and Tourism, the deferred fees include:
+Effective from 1 April 2026, Dubai has implemented a three-month deferral on a range of government-related fees applicable to businesses operating within the emirate.
+Importantly, this is a deferral rather than a waiver, meaning companies are not exempt from payment but are allowed to postpone certain obligations.
+According to the official communication issued by the Department of Economy and Tourism, the deferred fees include:

 Financial Impact and Business Support